recordsonribs/wordpress-plugin-tests/readme.md

 The Tests
 ---------
-* Each test file should live in the `tests/` folder and should be named in the format of `test_{name_of_test}.php`.
+* Each test file should live in the `tests/` folder and should be named in the format of `test-{name_of_test}.php`.
 * Each test file should contain a single class named in the form of `WP_Test_{name_of_test}` that extends `WP_UnitTestCase`.
 * Example Tests: [WP Document Revisions](https://github.com/benbalter/WP-Document-Revisions/tree/master/tests)

 Note
 ----
-There's a separate branch [`setup`](https://github.com/benbalter/wordpress-plugin-tests/tree/setup) which contains setup and config files which are pulled down on the fly when testing.
+There's a separate branch [`setup`](https://github.com/recordsonribs/wordpress-plugin-tests/tree/setup) which contains setup and config files which are pulled down on the fly when testing.

 How to Contribute
 -----------------